 windsongdirector@gmail.com

-Jessica L. G. Steuver (pronounced STY-ver), she/her, is a passionate music educator, choral conductor, performer, clinician, lifelong learner, and advocate for social justice.
-Originally from South Euclid, OH, Jessica is a full-time PhD Student in Music Education at Case Western Reserve University in Cleveland.
-Her research interests include intersectional feminism in music, theater, choral curriculum and assessment, musical catharsis, and mental health and choral participation post-pandemic.
-Jessica serves as the Artistic Director of CWRU's treble choir, University Chorale, and Instructor of Record of Voice Skills & Pedagogy.
+Jessica L. Gallagher-Steuver [STY-ver], she/her, is a passionate music educator, choral conductor, performer, clinician, lifelong learner, and advocate for social justice.
+Originally from South Euclid, OH, Jessica is a full-time PhD Candidate in Music Education at Case Western Reserve University (CWRU) in Cleveland.
+She is currently completing her dissertation on LGBTQ+ choral participation in older adulthood.
+Her research interests include queer studies and intersectional feminism in music education, belonging and mental wellness in choir, and community music.
+In addition to her work with Windsong, Jessica is an Adjunct Professor of Choral Methods at Cleveland State University, and the Instructor of Record of University Chorale and Voice Skills & Pedagogy at CWRU.

 Megan studied jazz piano with Rock Wehrmann and Ron Drotos, and her working knowledge of jazz and improvisation permeates her teaching and playing.
 She is an active Music Teacher’s National Association member and volunteers with the Northeast Ohio chapter.
 In terms of performing, Megan most looks forward to intentional, dynamic musical art collaborations that coincide with her values.